1738Creations/streaming-bot-billboard_hot_100_comp/README.md

 ==============
 Hopefully the comments in the code make some sense.

-Mixer and Twitch script structures have been kept a lot clsoer in this project.
+Mixer and Twitch script structures have been kept a lot closer in this project.
 This can become quite confusing to anyone who's not me.
 There are 4 files in each folder which...

 - bb_quiz.js
   -The node script you need to run